-CEQA Impact Significance before Mitigation Mitigation Significance after Mitigation or disturbance may result from bottom heave, piping, or blow-out.
-Mitigation Measure GEO-CNST-G: Minimize Disturbance of Sensitive Deposits at the Excavation Subgrade Expansive Soils: Be located on expansive soil, creating risks to life or property.
+CEQA Impact Significance before Mitigation Mitigation Significance after Mitigation Expansive Soils: Be located on expansive soil, creating risks to life or property.
 System facilities, parking, and vehicular and pedestrian access at the stations and other sites are in areas of potential expansive soils.
 Significant (Twin-Bore and Single-Bore Options) Mitigation Measure GEO-CNST-H: Incorporate Design Specifications to Minimize Effects from Expansive Soils Less than Significant (Twin-Bore and Single-Bore Options) Paleontological Resources: Destroy a unique paleontological resource or unique geologic feature.
 Excavation depths involved during construction throughout the alignment may result in the discovery and destruction of previously unknown paleontological resources.
-Significant (Twin-Bore and Single-Bore Options) Mitigation Measure GEO-CNST-I: Stop Construction if Paleontological Resources Are Discovered and Determine Appropriate Action Less than Significant (Twin-Bore and Single-Bore Options) 6.9 Greenhouse Gas Emission and Clin nate Change Generate GHG emissions, either directly or indirectly.
-Construction activities will generate GHG emission from mobile and stationary sources.
-Significant (Twin-Bore and Single-Bore Options) Mitigation Measures AQ-CNST-B thru G (see descriptions above) Less than Significant (Twin-Bore and Single-Bore Options) 6.10 Hazards and Hazardous Materials 5 Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
-Disturbance of contaminated materials during construction of all features may pose a Significant (Twin-Bore and Single-Bore Options) Mitigation Measure HAZ-CNST-A: Prepare and Implement Remedial Action Plans Less than Significant (Twin-Bore and Single-Bore Options)
+Significant (Twin-Bore and Single-Bore Options) Mitigation Measure GEO-I: Stop Construction if Paleontological Resources Are Discovered and Determine Appropriate Action Less than Significant (Twin-Bore and Single-Bore Options) 6.10 Hazards and Hazardous Materials Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
+Disturbance of contaminated materials during construction of all features may pose a potential threat to human health and the environment.
+Significant (Twin-Bore and Single-Bore Options) Mitigation Measure HAZ-CNST-A: Prepare and Implement Remedial Action Plans Less than Significant (Twin-Bore and Single-Bore Options)